Bouquet algebra of toric ideals: Introduction

 \section{Introduction}

 Toric ideals appear prominently in polyhedral geometry, algebraic topology, and algebraic geometry.
-Naturally, most famous classes of toric ideals come equipped with rich algebraic and homological structure.
+Naturally, most famous classes of toric ideals come equipped with a rich algebraic and homological structure.
 They also have a common combinatorial feature, namely, equality of various bases.
 For example, generic toric ideals are minimally generated by indispensable binomials, robust toric by the universal Gr\"obner basis, those that are Lawrence are minimally generated by the Graver basis, and circuits equal the Graver basis for unimodular toric ideals.

 In light of this, the present manuscript offers a combinatorial classification of all toric ideals.
-This classification simultaneously reveals equality of various distinguished subsets of binomials, provides a unifying framework for studying combinatorial signatures of toric ideals, and introduces a technique to solve several related open problems.
-Furthermore, it provides a technique to construct infinitely many examples of five important classes of toric ideals, including generic and robust.
+This classification simultaneously reveals equality of various distinguished subsets of binomials, provides a unifying framework for studying combinatorial signatures of toric ideals, and introduces a technique to solve several related (open) problems from combinatorial commutative algebra, algebraic geometry, combinatorics and integer programming.
+Furthermore, it provides a technique to construct (infinitely many) examples of five important classes of toric ideals (which turned out to be a challenge so far for generic, robust and strongly robust) often exploited in proving several important results in our paper.
 Before stating our main results, Theorems A-E below, we offer a brief overview of the motivation and some consequences.

 As is customary in the literature, we consider toric ideals to be encoded by a matrix $A$ whose columns are exponents in the monomial parametrization of the corresponding toric variety.
 Throughout the paper, we also refer to bases of $I_A$ as those of $A$.